OUR GUIDE TO BIRTHSTONES

 November

-birthstone is Topaz, One of the most well-known topaz gemstones is a 1680 carat colourless topaz that resides in the Portuguese crown.
-The gemstone was originally thought to be the largest diamond ever found until its true identity was discovered as a colourless Topaz!
-Did you know that Topaz is commonly found in brown and blue?
-However, a lot of people don’t know that it is also available in a wide range of other colours including yellow, orange, red, pink, violet and green.
-A rainbow gemstone for real!
+One of the most well-known topaz gemstones is a 1680 carat colourless topaz that resides in the Portuguese crown.
+The gemstone was originally thought to be the largest diamond ever found until its true identity was discovered as a colourless Topaz.
+Topaz is also available in a wide range of other colours including yellow, orange, red, pink, violet and green.

 The majority of Topaz can be found in Brazil.
 Some other notable locations for this gemstone include Russia, Germany, Zimbabwe, and Nigeria.
-There are two theories about where the name topaz originated.
-One is that the name came from a small island in the Red Sea called Topazios.
-This island never actually produced any topaz gemstones, but instead produced peridot.
+The origin of the name Topaz has some mystery surrounding it- theories include the sanskrit word 'tapas' which means fire, and the small island in the Red Sea called Topazios although this island never actually produced any topaz, but instead produced peridot.
 In fact, before modern mineral detection methods were invented, topaz was often confused with Peridot.
-The other theory surrounding the origin of its name comes from the Sanskrit word “tapas,” which means fire.

-Topaz has a rating of 8 out of 10 on the Mohs hardness scale for gemstones, making it a durable gemstone that can be worn daily without too much risk of damage.
-When cleaning your beautiful Topaz jewellery, It’s important to avoid steam or ultrasonic machines: Warm, soapy water works best.
+Topaz has a rating of 8 out of 10 on the Mohs hardness scale, making it a durable gemstone that can be worn daily without too much risk of damage.

 December

-birthstone is Tanzanite, The name "tanzanite" was given because the world's only known tanzanite deposit of commercial importance is in northern Tanzania.
+Tanzanite is named after the world's only known tanzanite deposit of commercial importance in northern Tanzania.
 The name reflects the gem’s limited geographic origin.
 The mines are all located in an area of about eight square miles in the Merelani Hills, near the base of Mount Kilimanjaro and the city of Arusha.